 Preliminary data released on 14th October 2024 by INE showed that tourist accommodation establishments registered nearly 55.1 million overnight stays from January to August 2024, an incredible number, considering that the country's infrastructure and housing accommodation did not keep pace with this growth.

-Project Development and Off-plan Construction: A Viable Solution
+Project Development and Off-Plan Construction: A Viable Solution

 Portugal's housing shortage is a complex issue that requires long-term solutions.
 It is crucial for the country to invest in new residential infrastructure to tackle this problem head-on.
 Portugal has always been a prominent real estate market for foreign investment, and sticking to this path is essential if the country wants to renew the infrastructure and sort out the housing shortfall.